isomerpages/pa-cdcvouchers/_merchants/Merchants' FAQ.md

 <ul class="jekyllcodex_accordion">
   <li>
     <input type="checkbox" id="accordion1">
-    <label for="accordion1"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What is the CDC Vouchers Scheme 2025? </span></label>
+     <label for="accordion1"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What is the CDC Vouchers Scheme 2026 (January)? </span></label>
     <div>
-		<p><u>CDC Vouchers Scheme 2025 (January)</u></p>
-From 3 January 2025, each Singaporean household can claim $300 in CDC Vouchers 2025 digitally at <a href="https://go.gov.sg/cdcv"><strong>go.gov.sg/cdcv</strong></a>.
-The CDC Vouchers Scheme 2025 (Jan) is part of the $1.9 billion enhancement to the Assurance Package announced by then Deputy Prime Minister and Finance Minister Mr Lawrence Wong during Budget 2024.
-The package aims to provide more immediate support for Singaporean households and help defray daily expenses.<br><br>
+Each Singaporean household can claim $300 in CDC Vouchers digitally at go.gov.sg/cdcv.

+The CDC Vouchers Scheme 2026 (January) was announced by Prime Minister Mr Lawrence Wong during Budget 2025.
+It aims to provide additional support for Singaporean households to tackle cost pressures.

-The value of the vouchers will be allocated equally (i.e. $150 each) to be spent at participating heartland merchants and hawkers, or at participating supermarkets.
-Singaporean households have until 31 December 2025 to claim and spend their CDC Vouchers 2025.
+The value of the $300 CDC Vouchers 2026 (January) will be allocated equally (i.e. $150 each) to be spent at participating heartland merchants and hawkers, and at participating supermarkets.
+Singaporean households have until 31 December 2026 to claim and spend their CDC Vouchers 2026 (January).
-			<p><u>CDC Vouchers Scheme 2025 (May)</u></p>
-As announced in Budget 2025, all Singaporean households will receive an additional $800 in CDC Vouchers to help with daily expenses.
-The vouchers are distributed in two tranches — $500 in May 2025 and $300 in January 2026.
-This is in addition to the $300 CDC Vouchers given on 3 January 2025.
-Therefore, all Singaporean households will receive a total of $800 CDC Vouchers in 2025.
-The May 2025 tranche, available from 13 May 2025, continues to provide essential support, with $250 allocated for use at participating hawkers and heartland merchants, and $250 for participating supermarkets.

 </div>
 	</li>
   <li>